collective/collective.package/README.txt

 Motivation
 ----------

-Boilerplate from template generators like ``ZopeSkel`` is nice, but not quite as nice as real, but generic, examples.
+Boilerplate from template generators like ``ZopeSkel`` is nice; but not quite as nice as real, but still generic, examples.

 In the same way the collective developer's manual (http://svn.plone.org/svn/collective/collective.developermanual/trunk/) aims to